-

 Posted in Musings

-Tagged business, communication, law, legitimacy, musing, technology
+Tagged authority, communication, family, family-history, legitimacy, musing, trust

 Leave a comment